meschedl/Larval-Oyster-CASE-RNA/GO-Term/gtftools.md

 Could be that the two programs need different versions of python. or something else is wrong.
 But I don't know what to do if it's telling me their code is wrong.

 Guess I'll try to do something different.

+might need to have chromosomes labeled as 1,2,3 etc not NC_007175.2

+search and replace